Riveting. Rousing. Romantic.

 The Concert

-Relive the golden age of Hollywood with music by some of cinema’s most brilliant and influential composers.
+Relive the golden age of Hollywood and beyond with music by some of cinema’s most brilliant and influential composers.

 The Music

-The influx to America of European emigré composers during World War II brought about a revolution in film music.
-Suddenly, top studios had the pick of richly scored, high-Romantic soundtracks that seemed to go hand in hand with the new fashion for lavish story-telling, and so the talented composers that scored them played an all-important part in the emergence of a Hollywood golden age.
-This concert will hark back to some of these epic scores, written by composers who changed the face of film forever.
+The influx of European émigrés to America with the turmoil of the early 20th century helped shape a burgeoning movie industry both in front and behind the camera.
+Through new musical talent, top studios had the pick of richly scored, high-Romantic soundtracks to go hand in hand with the new fashion for lavish storytelling, and so the gifted composers that scored them played an all-important part in the emergence of a Hollywood ‘Golden Age’.
+This concert celebrates some of the emotionally charged scores that defined the era, with music from Ben Hur (Rózsa) and Vertigo (Herrmann) to Gone with the Wind (Steiner) and Laura (Raksin).

 The Performers